-We ensure that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.
+The appropriate provision is made for pupils who belong to vulnerable groups, this includes a commitment to meeting the needs of socially disadvantaged pupils by adequately assessing and addressing their need.

 In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be socially disadvantaged.

 We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.

 Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.
 Limited funding and resources means that not all children receiving free school meals will be in receipt of pupil premium interventions at one time.

 The range of provision the Governors may consider include:

 - Reducing class sizes thus improving opportunities for effective AfL and accelerating progress

 - Providing small group work with an experienced teacher focussed on overcoming gaps in learning

 - Additional teaching and learning opportunities provided through learning mentors, trained TAs or external agencies

 - All our work through the pupil premium will be aimed at accelerating progress moving children to at least age related expectations.
 Initially this will be in Literacy and Numeracy